IF YOUR CHILD DID NOT GET THE RESULT THEY WANTED, HOW DO YOU HELP YOUR CHILD COPE WITH FAILURE?

 Love, care and nurture are healthy, healing approaches by a parent and are essential to helping your child feel ‘SAFE’ exposing how the feel about failure.

 Creating an open forum to let your child vent and then talk about what happened and what may have contributed to them not doing as well as they wanted is also a positive step towards growing up and accepting responsibility.
+This is one of the ways a parent can learn how to help their child cope with failure.
 Physical warmth and lots of good hugs won’t go amiss here either.
 You are then nurturing the mind and the body equally.

 Giving opinions and judging or comparing has to be avoided totally.
 There is no better way of deflating your child or their confidence than criticising them when they are already criticising themselves.